Search results for:

-If you have a VPS then it is possible that this did not come with a user interface and you are using the command line interface.
+If you have a VPS, it is possible that this did not come with a user interface, and you are using the command-line interface.
 This means that you are most likely using SSH to connect to your VPS.
-One of the risks that you run during your remote terminal session is loss of connectivity.
-This is a problem especially if you happen to be in the middle of a large task where you end up loosing what ever you were working on at the time.
+One of the risks that you run during your remote terminal session is the loss of connectivity.
+This is a problem, especially if you happen to be in the middle of a large task where you end up losing whatever you were working on at the time.
 The screen application helps mitigate any connection issues you may run into.
-By running the screen command you will be able loose connectivity and resume at a later time allowing you to pick up where you left off.
+By running the screen command, you will be able to lose connectivity and resume later, allowing you to pick up where you left off.

-- In the event you loose connectivity simple ssh back into your server and reconnect to your screen session.
+If you lose connectivity, simply ssh back into your server and reconnect to your screen session.

 screen -r 13458